 My excitement was not done as I walked into the registration area of the America’s Best Value Inn after 1 o’clock in the morning.
 The only thing in the registration area besides a couple seats was a large screen monitor with Skype and a frazzled clerk with fire alarms blaring in his background.
 After about 10 minutes of waiting the clerk let me know there was still one room left but it was a smoking room.
 At this point beggars can’t be choosers, I’ll take it.
 Next problem, the key was not in the lock box below the monitor so I had to come to him to get the key!
 “Where are you?!”
 I asked in obvious annoyance.
 Luckily he was at another hotel a block away (that had no openings), so I saddled up again and went to get the key.
 Finally in the room, bike unloaded, it was just about 2 AM.
 “Dinner” and a shower put me close to 3 before finally calling it a day.

-Coming soon… Appalachian Adventure Part 2: The Cherokee National Forest Shoot-out
+Check out… Appalachian Adventure Part 2: The Cherokee Shootout

 A version of this story was originally published on Bike Bandit's Blog in May of 2018.

 Adventure & Dual Sport Motorbiking, LLC

 Kane's Twisted Throttle Twists & Turns Blog Articles

 Kane's Denali Electronics Blog Articles